noelcserepy/shufflePlus/README.md

 ## Prerequisites

 You can use ShufflePlus if you have a Spotify account and a playlist you would like to sort.
-That's it.7
+That's it.

 ## Technologies Used